genpat-it/spread/README.md

 * `zooms_list=@zooms.txt` or `zooms_list=zooms.txt`: the code will use `category` and `sample of interest` by default to find clusters in the general metadata file for zooms indicated by `zooms.txt` file.

 > **Please note.** The `prefix` should match the name of the `.nwk` file.

+## Customizing SPREAD

+SPREAD allows you to customize some elements of its appearance such as colors, fonts, header elements (logo and title), and footer content.

+Please find more information on [wiki](https://github.com/genpat-it/spread/wiki/Customizing-SPREAD)

 ## Server